arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/1_structs.md

 time offset in seconds from the created timestamp

 @RESTSTRUCT{command,api_task_struct,string,required,}
-the javascript function for this dask
+the javascript function for this task

 @RESTSTRUCT{database,api_task_struct,string,required,}
 the database this task belongs to